JamesKunstle/documentcloud-multi-regex-addon/README.md

-# DocumentCloud Regex Add-On
+# DocumentCloud Multiple Regex Add-On

-This DocumentCloud Add-On allows you to search through multiple files for a set of one or more regular expressions, returning a CSV file of matches across all of the input files.
+With this DocumentCloud Add-On one can use multiple Regular Expressions (Regex) as parameters and find all examples of those patterns in the specified documents.
+The Regex's are passed as parameters to the main.py script.

+The output of this add-on is a CSV of all of the incidences of patterns matching text in the documents specified.

 ## Files